Mathématique: Chapter 58

 She led him through the entryway, decorated with French Impressionist paintings superimposed over newspapers from the past decade or so.

-“Classic French Cuisine with a modern twist,” the girl said, noticing his perusal of the walls, “and don’t you dare forget it.
-Guests take this elevator up to the fifth floor.
+“Classic French Cuisine with a modern twist,” the girl said, noting his perusal of the walls, “and don’t you dare forget it.
+Guests take this elevator to the fifth floor.
 Kitchens are on two.
 The Family lives on three and four.
 Staff take the service elevator.”

 “The ‘Family’?”
 Rush repeated.

-“Yeah it’s a husband-wife team that run this place,” his guide said, leading the way down a narrow side hallway.
+“Yeah, it’s a husband-wife team that run this place.”
+His guide led the way down a narrow side hallway.

 “Got it,” Rush said.